Skip to main content

 • Member removals or additions

-Tip: Don’t sweat the small stuff!
+And if you find the task of coming up with an operating agreement intimidating, don’t sweat it!
 Our attorneys have already written up an initial Iowa operating agreement that you can personalize for free.

-An EIN, aka the employer identification number, is like your businesses ID number and how the IRS keeps tabs on you for tax purposes.
+An EIN (Employer Identification Number) is your LLC’s identification number the IRS uses for tax purposes.
+Not every LLC in Iowa is required to get an EIN, but you will need one to hire employees or start a bank account for your company.
 You can get an EIN for free directly from the IRS.
-If you’re a US citizen or a citizen of one of the US territories, you just need to hop online and submit your info.
-Not a US citizen or without a social security number?
-You can still get an EIN for your business by submitting Form SS-4.
+If you’re a US citizen, you just need to hop online and submit your info.
+Not a US citizen with a Social Security number?
+You can still get an EIN for your LLC by submitting Form SS-4.

-Tip: We go over everything you need to know to get an EIN for your LLC.
+Tip: We have a guide covering everything you need to know to get an EIN for your LLC.

-Once you’re formed your business, you’ll still need to do some things to keep it in compliance and running successfully.
-In Iowa, you’re required to file a biennial report every two years.
-This report serves to update the state on your business’s contact details and inform them of any changes in ownership.
+Once you’ve formed your business, you’ll still need to do some things to stay in compliance and running smoothly.
+You’re required to file a biennial report for your LLC in Iowa every two years.
+This report updates the state on your business’s contact details and informs them of any changes in ownership.

 The filing fee for the biennial report is $30.
-The biennial report is due between January 1st and April 1st of the first odd-numbered year after your LLC was formed.
-For instance, if you formed your LLC in May 2022, your first report would be due on April 1st, 2023.
-Similarly, if your LLC was formed in May 2022, your report would also be due on April 1st, 2025.
+The biennial report is due between January 1 and April 1 of the first odd-numbered year after your LLC was formed.
+So if your LLC was formed in 2025 or 2026, your first report would be due on April 1, 2027.

-Tip: If dealing with paperwork isn’t your cup of tea, you can opt to have us handle filing your Iowa Biennial Report for you.
+Tip: If dealing with paperwork isn’t your cup of tea, you can have us file your Iowa Biennial Report for you.

 Ready to Start an LLC in Iowa?